Prince William Plays Coy Over Harry And Meghan’s Engagement Rumors

 “He just laughed — a nice laugh.”

 Prince Harry and Meghan Markle recently made their first official public appearance as a couple at the Invictus Games in Toronto.
-The lovely couple made everyone swoon with their romantic gestures towards each other as they watched the wheelchair tennis at Nathan Phillips Square.
+The lovely couple made everyone swoon with their romantic gestures toward each other as they watched the wheelchair tennis at Nathan Phillips Square.

 The fifth in line to the British throne and the American actress has been dating since October last year.

 While in Milton Keynes, Prince William also talked about his son, Prince George.
-During his visit, the Duke of Cambridge told a “fellow parent” that the four-year-old Prince George is no longer psyched about going to Thomas’s Battersea.
+During his visit, the Duke of Cambridge told a “fellow parent” that 4-year-old Prince George is no longer psyched about going to Thomas’s Battersea.

 The doting father revealed that his adorable son is kind of “fed up” with the whole school thing.